operator-playground-io/etcd-operator/tutorials/shopping-application-tutorial.md

 ### Try the example

-**step 1:** Create an etcd cluster executing these commands.
+**Step 1:** Create an etcd cluster executing these commands.
 If you already installed the etcd operator and followed the steps to create an etcd cluster you can skip this step.

 ```execute
 cat <<'EOF' >etcd-cluster.yaml